Skip to main content

 • Input type level

-dynamic interface XxxInput {
+dynamic input XxxInput {

 fixed nullableProp1